Daniel Nilsson (academic)

 Daniel Nilsson is a Swedish fire-safety engineer whose research centres on how people behave during building and wildfire evacuations.
-He is Professor of Fire Engineering at the University of Canterbury in Christchurch, New Zealand, and was head of its Civil and Natural Resources Engineering department from 2021 to 2024.

-Since 2014 Nilsson has represented Sweden on ISO Technical Committee 92/SC 4 Fire safety engineering, chairing the subcommittee (2014–2022) and, from 2023, convening its working group on human behaviour in fire.
+He is professor of Fire Engineering at the University of Canterbury in Christchurch, New Zealand, and was head of its Civil and Natural Resources Engineering department from 2021 to 2024.
+Nilsson's work spans human behaviour in building fires, wildfires and tsunami evacuation, and he often uses virtual reality and GPS-based methods to study how people respond to warnings, signage and evacuation routes.
+Since 2014, Nilsson has represented Sweden on ISO Technical Committee 92/SC 4 Fire safety engineering, chairing the subcommittee (2014–2022) and, from 2023, convening its working group on human behaviour in fire.
+In 2017, the Swedish chapter of the Society of Fire Protection Engineers (BIV) awarded him the BIV-stipendiet for his contributions to research on human behaviour in fire, teaching and international standards work.

 Education

 Nilsson was raised in Lund.
-He earned a B.Sc. in Fire Protection Engineering (2002) and a Ph.D. in Fire-safety Engineering (2009) at Lund University, the latter for work on how flashing lights influence evacuees’ choice of exit.
+He earned a B.Sc. in Fire Protection Engineering (2002) and a Ph.D. in Fire-safety Engineering (2009) at Lund University, the latter for work on how flashing lights influence evacuees' choice of exit.
 Lund University awarded him the title of docent in 2013.

 Career and research

-From 2009 to 2018 Nilsson taught at Lund University, directing its Fire-safety Engineering programme from 2013.
-He joined the University of Canterbury in 2018 as Professor of Fire Engineering.
+From 2009 to 2018, Nilsson taught at Lund University, directing its Fire-safety Engineering programme from 2013.
+He joined the University of Canterbury in 2018 as professor of Fire Engineering.
+At Lund he lectured on human behaviour in fire for the International Master of Science in Fire Safety Engineering (IMFSE), where an IMFSE student blog nicknamed him a "mythbuster" for using the course to challenge common assumptions about panic and exit use in fires.

+Nilsson’s research blends full-scale evacuation trials, virtual-reality studies and computer models to improve signage, way-finding and agent-based egress simulations.
+In Sweden he investigated how flashing lights and other visual cues affect evacuees' choice of exit, and a 2019 profile in the Swedish fire-safety magazine Brandsäkert notes that his group's results have influenced evacuation alarm design with light and sound and contributed to the evacuation design of Förbifart Stockholm.
+The same article highlights Nilsson's early adoption of virtual reality as a way to test evacuation systems in controlled, repeatable environments before moving to field trials.

+Beyond building fires, Nilsson has worked on evacuation from wildfires and other large-scale hazards.
+He co-authored Fire and Emergency New Zealand's report The Pigeon Valley Fire: A questionnaire study about the evacuation process, which analysed how households perceived risk, received warnings and decided whether to evacuate during New Zealand’s largest recent wildfire.
+In an article for Engineering New Zealand he described a National Institute of Standards and Technology (NIST)–funded research project that uses anonymised GPS data from mobile phones to reconstruct when people evacuated, which routes they took and which communities were most affected during the 2019 Kincade Fire in California and other wildfires.